 BlueSnap also doesn’t charge an early termination fee.
 This is a great feature, as it allows you to try the service for as long as you’d like without being trapped in a long-term contract.
 If you later find a better deal with a different processor, you’re free to leave without any penalty.
 You should also note that these are better terms than some of BlueSnap’s third-party processors will offer you if you sign up with them directly.
 Most processors impose a three-year contract with an automatic renewal clause that renews your contract for one-year periods after the initial term expires.
 They also charge exorbitant early termination fees if you try to close your account before the end of your contract term.

-If you’d like more information about BlueSnap’s contracts, take a look at their current Terms and Conditions.
+If you’d like more information about BlueSnap’s contracts, take a look at their current Payment Acceptance Guide.
 Be aware that this is only one part of your merchant account contract.
 You’ll also have to fill out a Merchant Application that will list your processing rates and account fees.
 Be sure to thoroughly review all contract documents before you sign up!

 Sales & Advertising Transparency

-Today, a company’s website represents their first chance to make a good impression on potential customers.
+Today, a company’s website represents its first chance to make a good impression on potential customers.
 BlueSnap’s website performs this function quite well.
 It’s clean, professional-looking, and easy to navigate.
 It’s also informative, including a lot more information than just the standard marketing hype that clutters the sites of so many other companies.
 Hunt around, and you’ll find FAQs, case studies featuring actual customers, a robust knowledgebase, and more.
-They even include pricing information, although it doesn’t mention that $75 account maintenance fee that businesses processing less than $2,500 per month have to pay.
+It even includes some basic pricing information, although it’s not complete by any means.

 BlueSnap also uses an in-house sales staff to sell accounts.
 This is an advantage, as in-house staff generally are more knowledgeable and better trained than the independent agents that many providers use to sell their accounts.
 We haven’t seen any indication that BlueSnap uses independent agents.
-The company also has a referral partnership program to help spread the word about everything they have to offer.
+The company also has a referral partnership program.
+Unlike similar-sounding programs with other providers, it’s designed to encourage third-party vendors to integrate their products with BlueSnap’s platform, not to recruit independent sales agents.

 As you would expect for a tech-focused company, BlueSnap has an extensive social media presence.
 The company maintains active accounts on Facebook, Twitter, and LinkedIn.
 Most updates to these accounts are re-posts of content from the company’s blog, but there’s other content as well.
 BlueSnap’s YouTube channel has dozens of videos, including tutorials, educational resources, testimonials from customers, and marketing materials.